Minimal permutation representations for linear groups: Introduction

-In this paper $\GL_n$ stands for the algebraic group of $n \times n$ matrices with non-zero determinant, and $\SL_n$ the subgroup of $\GL_n$ with elements of determinant equal to $1$.
-The finite field with $q$ elements is denoted by $\F_q$.
-The integer $q$ is the power of a fixed prime number $p$.
-We fix $p, q$ throughout the paper.
-The standard reference for minimal permutation representations of finite groups is Johnson's classical paper \cite{Johnson}.
-In order to construct a faithful permutation representation of a group $G$ we need to construct a collection of subgroups $\{H_1, \dots, H_l\}$ such that $\core_G(H_1 \cap \dots \cap H_l) = \{e \}$.
+The standard reference for minimal faithful permutation representations of finite groups is Johnson's classical paper \cite{Johnson}.
+In order to construct a faithful permutation representation of a group $G$ we need to construct a collection of subgroups $\{H_1, \dots, H_{\ell}\}$ such that $\core_G(H_1 \cap \dots \cap H_{\ell}) = \{e \}$.
 Recall that for a subgroup $H$ of $G$, $\core_G(H)$ is the largest normal subgroup of $G$ contained in $H$, i.e.,

-We call a collection $\{H_1, \dots, H_l\}$ of subgroups of $G$ {\em faithful} if $\core_G(H_1 \cap \dots \cap H_l) = \{e\}$.
+We call a collection $\{H_1, \dots, H_{\ell}\}$ of subgroups of $G$ {\em faithful} if $\core_G(H_1 \cap \dots \cap H_{\ell}) = \{e\}$.
 In this case the left action of $G$ on the disjoint union

 is faithful.
 Note that $|A| = \sum_i |G/H_i|$.
-A collection $\{H_1, \dots, H_l\}$ is called {\em minimal faithful} if \begin{enumerate} \item $\core_G(H_1 \cap \dots \cap H_l) = \{e\}$, \item $\sum_i |G/H_i|$ is minimal among all collections of subsets satisfying (1).
+A collection $\{H_1, \dots, H_{\ell}\}$ is called {\em minimal faithful} if \begin{enumerate} \item $\core_G(H_1 \cap \dots \cap H_{\ell}) = \{e\}$, \item $\sum_i |G/H_i|$ is minimal among all collections of subsets satisfying (1).
 In this case, $\sum_i |G/H_i|$ is denoted by $p(G)$. \end{enumerate} The papers \cite{Johnson, EST} and the thesis \cite{Elias} contain many examples of explicit computations of $p(G)$ for various groups $G$.